Fit Cities through Improvements to Our Human-Built Physical & Social Environments

 Feel free to explore presentations and resources by Dr. Karen Lee as well as projects using the navigation bar above.

-SAVE THE DATE & REGISTER! - Columbia University is again offering Dr. Karen Lee's Designing Healthy Cities course on June 20-21, 2019 in New York City.
-Click HERE for more information on the course and to REGISTER.
-Registration ends May 15, 2018.
+- Columbia University’s offering of Dr. Karen Lee's Designing Healthy Cities course in June 2020 in New York City.
+Click HERE for more information on previous courses.

 If you are interested in taking - or offering - Dr. Karen Lee's "Designing Healthy Cities" course in your own city or university, please contact us.